Our Story

 Tom Kelly

 Founder of Evona, a space recruiting firm, plays a pivotal role in guiding the academy through recruitment challenges.
 His expertise and support enable candidates to access opportunities within the industry, ensuring they are well-prepared and connected.
-Tom's collaboration with Kelvin enhances our ability to nurture and place talent effectively in the dynamic field of space exploration.
+Tom's collaboration with SCA enhances our ability to nurture and place talent effectively in the dynamic field of space exploration.

 SPECIAL THANKS